-The former pastor of the Condon United Church of Christ, Tim recently began serving the First Christian Church (Disciples of Christ) in Albany, Oregon.
+Tim serves as Lead Pastor of the First Christian Church (Disciples of Christ) in Albany, Oregon.
 He writes from home, from the coffee shop, and wherever the trail leads him.

 We gathered around a table where Mrs. Straub showed us what she’d brought in this time.
 She gave each of us a branch to hold and observe with our eyes and hands.
 While they didn’t taste as good as the pomegranate seeds she brought in, the softness of the pussy willow is embedded in my memory.
 Though I know they can grow in other parts of the United States, I don’t recall seeing them in Missouri where my family moved after Oregon’s Willamette Valley.

 And so, as I run past them in my new home in Oregon’s Willamette Valley, a pang of joy wells up in my eyes.
 I was blessed by a first-grade teacher who understood the importance of hands-on science learning.
 When we weren’t able to get out of the classroom, she brought nature to us in the form of pomegranates and pussy willows.

 This morning I paused on my run to peer at the pussy willows clustered in the wetlands.
 I made another scientific observation: rain beads up on pussy willows as it does on my rain jacket.
 Thank you, Mrs. Straub for helping me to appreciate our world.